halt23/halt23.github.io/issues.md

 ## End Users
 {: .offset}

-Most of the time, Calamares issues is not the place for you to report issues, use the bug tracker of your distribution instead.
+Most of the time, Calamares issues is not the place for you to report issues.
+Use the bug tracker of your distribution instead.
 Every distribution has their own implementation of Calamares and they can much better decide if the issue found is distribution specific or a general Calamares issue.

 If you decide it is a general Calamares issue, make sure to include all information requested in the first section.
 In addition provide: